RU09342/lab-1-intro-to-git-c-and-msp430-nghiemthai1/Assignment/README.md

 If the Opertor is '%', the program will take the modulus of num1 and num2.

 # How to implement this on your computer
+The math.h file is the header file that ensure the math(num1,num2,Operator) fuction is implemened.
 When you run the math.c file, it will print to the console a line that ask you for the 2 numbers and the Operator.
-After you input these parameters, the result will pop up.
+After you input these parameters, math.c file will take these variables and put them in a function called math(int num1, int num2, char Character).
+This function will return the integer result of the desired operation.